jasoncheng7115/it-scripts/zimbra/jt_zmmsgtrace/README_EN.md

 ### Q3: Web UI cannot view email content?

 Please confirm:
-1. Program runs as root user (needs to execute zmprov and read email content)
+1. Program runs as root user (needs to read email content; Zimbra commands such as zmprov, zmsoap, zmmailbox will automatically switch to zimbra user)
 2. Account is a Zimbra internal account (external accounts cannot view)

 ### Q4: How to switch language?